raymondjstone/DUET3D_CNC_Probe/README.md

 and no responsibility will be taken for any damage that may result.

 I use out4 for my probe since it's wired like an endstop.
+NOTE: This is setting up probe 0, the type is 5 but the probe number not being specified means it is 0.

 My config.g section